-4. They are investing in an ineffective media mix of direct mail and emails instead of one-of-a-kind memorable pieces.
+4. Investing in an ineffective media mix of direct mail and emails instead of one-of-a-kind memorable pieces.

-Gen-Z kids are maintaining five to six email accounts to filter out email noise from colleges, and are mercilessly throwing away the similar-looking direct mail pieces they are receiving.
+Gen-Z kids have grown up in a world of information overload and have become masters at filtering through it, mercilessly deleting emails and discarding unoriginal direct mail pieces.
 They are only paying attention to and keeping the most memorable pieces (what Seth Godin calls “the purple cows”).

 Instead of wasting money on big print pieces which are tossed, or generic emails that are never opened, the VPs of Enrollment ought to be creating smaller attention-grabbing pieces.
 Harvey Mudd’s playing cards and North Central College’s iSpeak book are good examples of innovative marketing.

-5. They are presenting their academic product pages on their websites as commodity products instead of programs of distinction.
+5. Presenting their academic product pages on their websites as commodity products instead of programs of distinction.